Gapminder/waffle-server/README.md

 ## Specification of query accepted by WS API
 please read [query specification accepted by WS Public API](ws-public-api.md)

+## Starting auto-generating documentation:
+ - to view the local versions of the documentation, you need run ` ./swagger.sh `, also can specify the HOST using param ` WS_URL `, default ` localhost:3000 `
+ - to view for documentation through [editor swagger] (http://editor.swagger.io/#/) need to go the route `/swagger-docs.json`
+ - to view swagger.json take the route `/api-docs.json'`

 ## Supported gulp tasks:

 ```
 ├── lint
+├── swagger
 ├── test
 ├── changelog
 ├── release